How to apply for Study Abroad

 - A personal statement.
 The word-limit is 500 words maximum.
 Your personal statement should be used by you as an opportunity to reflect on your reasons for applying to the Study Abroad programme.
 You should describe both your academic and personal development goals, as well as any other aims you may have for the year.
 You do not need to justify your reasons for choosing particular destinations, but can refer to locations if you have specific goals for specific university preferences.

-- Whether you would like to apply for the programme with mitigating circumstances.
-Please refer to the Policy On Submitting Mitigating Circumstances For Study Abroad Applications section at the bottom of this page for more information.
+- Upload mitigating circumstances form and evidence.
+Please refer to the Policy On Submitting Mitigating Circumstances For Study Abroad Applications section in this page for more information.

 Notes on submitting the online application

-You can save your answers and exit and return to your application form as often as you want before submitting it.
-Once submitted, your application will be final and you may not be able to make any changes to the list of destinations specified in the application, unless this has been requested to and approved by the Study Abroad office in writing.
+You can save your answers and exit and return to your application form before submitting it.
+However, once submitted, your application will be final and you may not be able to make any changes to the list of destinations specified in the application, unless this has been requested to and approved by the Study Abroad office in writing.

 Policy on submitting mitigating circumstances for study abroad applications